slint-ui/slint/vscode_extension/README.md

-# sixtyfps-vscode README
+# SixtyFPS for Visual Studio Code

-Extension for VSCode which include syntax coloration and a way to start the LSP server
+This extension for VS Code adds support for the SixtyFPS design markup language.

 ## Features